 Our Patients, Families and Carers

 Be assured that we are still here, caring in the community.
 Our clinical team are as dedicated as ever to provide palliative care throughout this unsettling time and we do not want you to hesitate in contacting us for support.
-Our Inpatient Unit and Hospice at Home teams are all working to care for people around the county and will continue to do so, whether this be home visits, telephone support or Inpatient care in Lincoln.
-The Hospice in the Hospital in Grantham has paused its visiting, in line with other Hospital visiting hours.
+Our Hospice in the Hospital, Inpatient Unit and Hospice at Home teams are all working to care for people around the county and will continue to do so, whether this be home visits, telephone support or inpatient care in Lincoln.

 Visiting Guidelines for the Lincoln Inpatient Unit

-Due to recent Government guideline changes we have been able to amend visiting restrictions within the Lincoln Inpatient Unit.
-Please be assured our patients, staff and visitors safety is paramount, and we must keep the infection risk as low as possible.
-As such, the new arrangements will be reviewed daily.
+Due to changes nationally regarding the current Lockdown situation, we have had to amend visiting restrictions within the Inpatient Unit.
+We must keep the infection risk to patients, staff and visitors as low as possible and as such, the new arrangements will be reviewed daily.

-• By prior arrangement with the clinical team, all patients can have a visitor (or two if from the same household)
+By prior arrangement with the clinical team, all patients can have one visitor per day

-• If the patient is particularly unwell, or nearing the end of their life, clinical staff will advise about visiting outside of the usual designated times.
+If the patient is particularly unwell, or end of life, clinical staff will advise about visiting outside of the usual designated times.

 Our Virtual Support